Evansburg State Park

-Picnicking: Over 150 picnic tables, many charcoal grills and modern restrooms are located throughout the park.
-The main picnic area is on May Hall Road.
-An additional picnic area is on Lewis Road in the southern portion of the park.
-Visitors can enjoy a quiet setting along the Skippack Creek, or engage in non-organized family games such as badminton, horseshoes and Frisbee.
+Picnicking: Over 150 picnic tables, many charcoal grills, and modern restrooms are located throughout the park.
+The Oaks and Pines picnic areas are on May Hall Road.
+The Meadows Picnic Area is off Cedar Lane in the southern portion of the park.
+Visitors can enjoy a quiet setting along the Skippack Creek, or engage in family games like badminton, horseshoes, and Frisbee.

-Picnic Pavilion: It holds 60 people and may be reserved up to 11 months in advance for a fee.
-If not reserved, the picnic pavilion is free on a first-come, first-served basis.
+Picnic Pavilions: Pavilion A holds 60 people and Pavilion B holds 200.
+Both may be reserved up to 11 months in advance for a fee.
+If not reserved, picnic pavilions are free on a first-come, first-served basis.

-Ballfields: Four regulation softball fields are available on Skippack Creek Road.
+Ballfields: A regulation softball field is available on Skippack Creek Road.

-Fishing: Skippack Creek has spring trout fishing and warm water fishing throughout the year.
-The creek is stocked with brown and rainbow trout from preseason to Memorial Day.
-Warm-water fish are smallmouth bass, catfish, sucker, carp, panfish and eel.
-An accessible fishing dock is in the picnic area on Lewis Road.
-Pennsylvania Fish and Boat Commission laws and regulations apply.
+Fishing: Skippack Creek has spring trout fishing and warmwater fishing throughout the year.
+The creek is stocked with brown and rainbow trout from pre-season to Memorial Day.
+Warmwater fish are smallmouth bass, catfish, sucker, carp, panfish, and eel.
+An ADA accessible fishing pier is in the picnic area off Cedar Lane.

-Hunting and Firearms: Over 1,000 acres are open to hunting, trapping and the training of dogs during established seasons.
-Common game species are deer, pheasant, rabbit and squirrel.
+Hunting and Firearms: Over 1,000 acres are open to hunting, trapping, and the training of dogs during established seasons.
+Common game species are deer, rabbit, and squirrel.